jazenwong/wong-blog/_posts/branding/2020-05-04-turning-away-business.markdown

 They went onto explaining why they made this decision.
 As a reader and prospect, it made me respect them as an agency for three reasons.

 The first reason is because it told me that they thought about what they were best at and why.
 The second and third reasons are more psychological.
 It made me feel that they were more "exclusive."
 Just because you wanted to work with them, didn't mean that you could.
 It made me want to work with them even more.
-It also told me one more thing — that they were in a position to say no. They had enough business that they didn't have to take every single new client.
+It also told me one more thing—that they were in a position to say no. They had enough business that they didn't have to take every single new client.
 If they have options and can turn away business, they must be good at what they do.

 ## Scarcity Marketing
 Scarcity marketing is when a company limits the supply of a product or experience.
 Supply can refer to the duration or physical availability of a product.
 Why is this effective?
 Because limiting the supply of a product makes it more in demand.
 The crazy part is, even when customers know that supply is artificial, they will still line up.